Cielquan/rustnot/README.md

 ![rustnut UI](rustnot-ui.png)

-### Settings
+## Settings

+You can set:

-In the UI you can set a duration in minutes for both the standing and sitting time.
+- a duration in minutes for both the standing and sitting time.
-You can also switch the stance in which you start, when you start the timer.
+- the stance in which you start, when you start the timer.
+- the duration the notification is shown.

+### Notification duration

+Because the of limitations of the libary used to send notifications on windows.
+You can only choose between 7 and 25 seconds.

-### Config
+## Config

 Upon start the tool tries to read the latest safed config from a `rustnot_config.toml` file, if it exists.
 Elsewise it will load the default config.